spautz/skip-the-build/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in Package-Workspace-Mode!
+Thanks for your interest in Skip The Build!
 You are very welcome to contribute.

-By contributing to Package-Workspace-Mode, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).
+By contributing to Skip The Build, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Reporting Bugs and Asking Questions

-Before opening an issue, please search the [issue tracker](https://github.com/spautz/package-workspace-mode/issues) to make sure your issue hasn't already been reported.
+Before opening an issue, please search the [issue tracker](https://github.com/spautz/skip-the-build/issues) to make sure your issue hasn't already been reported.

 ### New Features and Ideas

-If you are proposing a new feature, make sure to [open an issue](https://github.com/spautz/package-workspace-mode/issues/new/choose) to discuss your idea and make sure it is inline with the project goals.
+If you are proposing a new feature, make sure to [open an issue](https://github.com/spautz/skip-the-build/issues/new/choose) to discuss your idea and make sure it is inline with the project goals.

 ## Setup and Development